-OK, so there might be a little dance in our conversation at this point because Al’s studies do contain value for all of us, yet there was something he didn’t fully understand—that we all have three categories of desires.
+OK, so there might be a little dance in our conversation at this point because Al’s studies do have some value, yet there was something he didn’t fully understand—that we all have three categories of desires.

-I wouldn’t want Al to think I was trying to correct or teach him, but I would want to gently ease the door open if he had questions for me.
+I wouldn’t want Al to think I was trying to teach him at this point, but I would want to ease the door open to further conversation.

-Alfred Adler inadvertently stumbled upon one of the three desires that every counselor and therapist should understand.
+Alfred Adler, through observation, inadvertently stumbled upon one of the three desires that every counselor and therapist should understand.

 That’s too bad because what he identifies in Understanding Human Nature has specific origins and a clear explanation.

 I might shift uncomfortably in my chair.

 Then I’d invite him to the Three Desires Seminar because at the seminar he would gain deeper understanding.

 You can usually tell the spirit of a person in their written words, and Al seems kind to me.
 He wanted to help and I like that.
 If he did any counseling, I can imagine him as a good listener.